E-ISSN: 2148-5402 | Contact

 Abstract

-Background and Aim: Chronic obstructive pulmonary disease is a systemic condition.
-Oxidative stress and air trapping can lead to variations in diaphragm mobility and thickness.
-Consequently, assessing diaphragm function in these patients is of significant importance.
+BACKGROUND AND AIM: Chronic obstructive pulmonary disease (COPD) is a systemic condition.
+Oxidative stress and air trapping may lead to alterations in diaphragm mobility and thickness.
+Therefore, assessing diaphragm function in these patients is of great importance.
 The aim of this study is to evaluate diaphragm thickness and mobility using ultrasonography in COPD patients and to determine their relationship with clinical classification and exacerbation frequency.

-Methods: This study is a single-center, prospective investigation.
-Diaphragm excursion, diaphragm thickness, inspiratory and expiratory durations, contraction speed, and thickening fraction were assessed using ultrasound.
+METHODS: This single-center, prospective study assessed diaphragm excursion, diaphragm thickness, inspiratory and expiratory durations, contraction speed, and thickening fraction using ultrasound.
 Spirometry and diffusing capacity for carbon monoxide were performed, and lung volumes and capacities were calculated.
 Patients were followed for three months to record the number and severity of exacerbations and hospitalizations.
-Diaphragm parameters were compared with clinical and functional tests to examine their impact on COPD classification and exacerbation.
+Diaphragm parameters were compared with clinical and functional tests to examine their association with COPD classification and exacerbations.